 Becoming aware of negative emotions and accepting these feelings without judging yourself can provide a feeling of instant relief.
 It can also give us a new perspective on how to handle these unwanted thoughts or emotions.
 It’s not usually helpful to wallow in these feelings, but try not to repress them or resist them.
 There’s a reason why these feelings exist, so let the emotion express itself, try to recognize why you’re feeling like that, and then use this understanding to move forward.
 When we deny our feelings, we’re essentially denying who we are – but when we acknowledge these feelings without judgement, we learn more about ourselves and can develop mechanisms to protect ourselves in the future.

-If, like many of us, you find yourself with elevated feelings of stress and anxiety right now, you might want to read our suggestions of ways to help manage stress and anxiety.
+If you’ve been struggling with stress and anxiety recently, you might want to read our suggestions of ways to help manage stress and anxiety.

 2. Get enough sleep

 We know that getting enough good-quality sleep is important for both our physical and emotional wellbeing.
 Our bodies rely on a certain amount of regular sleep for a variety of essential brain and cognitive functions.
-However in these uncertain times, it can often be much easier said than done as stress and anxiety can literally cause us to lose sleep, right at the time that we need it the most.
+However, it can often be much easier said than done as conditions like insomnia, racing thoughts, and stress and anxiety can cause us to lose sleep.

 Whilst there is no silver bullet for getting a good night’s sleep, there are a few tried and tested suggestions to help give yourself the best possible chance of a restful night.

 From creating a comforting routine, to watching your caffeine intake and using blue light filters on your electronic devices.
-If, like so many of us right now, you are finding it harder than usual to get a good night’s sleep – you may find it helpful to read these 8 suggestions to help get a good night’s sleep.
+If you’ve been finding it harder than usual to get a good night’s sleep recently, you may find it helpful to read these 8 suggestions to help get a good night’s sleep.
+Alternatively, you could try using the NHS sleeping app Pzizz.
+Find out more in our article 12 NHS apps to improve health and wellbeing.

 3. Manage the physical signs of stress